a1harfoush/NN-from-scratch/README.md

   Consists of 64 neurons.
 Each neuron applies the hyperbolic tangent (tanh) activation function.
 Weights are initialized randomly from the interval \([-0.5, 0.5]\) and each neuron receives a bias of 0.5.

 - **Output Layer:**
-  Comprises 10 neurons, one for each digit from 0 to 9.
-The tanh activation function is also applied at this layer, with a bias of 0.7 assigned to each neuron.
+  Comprises 10 neurons (one for each digit from 0 to 9) using the tanh activation function, with each neuron assigned a bias of 0.7.

-The network is trained using Mean Squared Error (MSE) as the loss function, and the weights and biases are updated using gradient descent optimization.
-Additionally, the repository provides functionality to visualize training loss over epochs and to display sample predictions alongside their true labels.
+**Important Note:**
+While the tanh activation function combined with Mean Squared Error (MSQE) as the loss function is used in this implementation, it is not considered the best practice for classification tasks.
+More commonly, techniques such as softmax activation paired with cross-entropy loss are employed.
+This implementation is intended purely for educational purposes to illustrate the fundamentals of neural network operations.

+---

 ## Features

 - **From-Scratch Implementation:**
-  Demonstrates the fundamental principles of neural network design without relying on high-level machine learning libraries.
+  Demonstrates the core principles of neural network design without relying on high-level machine learning libraries.

 - **Custom Weight Initialization:**
-  Weights are randomly initialized within a specified interval, and biases are set to predetermined values.
+  Weights are initialized randomly within the specified interval, and biases are set to predetermined values.

 - **Forward and Backward Propagation:**
-  Implements the forward pass with tanh activation and backpropagation using the derivative of tanh.
+  Implements the forward pass using tanh activation and backpropagation using its derivative.

 - **MNIST Digit Recognition:**
   Trains the network on the MNIST dataset for the purpose of digit classification.

 - **Visualization Tools:**
-  Includes code to plot the training loss over epochs and to visualize sample predictions on test images.
+  Provides code to plot training loss over epochs and to display sample predictions on test images.

+---

+## Libraries Used

+- **TensorFlow:**
+  Utilized solely for loading and preprocessing the MNIST dataset.

+- **NumPy:**
+  Employed for efficient matrix operations and numerical computations.

+- **Matplotlib:**
+  Used to generate visualizations, including training loss plots and sample prediction displays.

+---

 ## Requirements

 - Python 3.x
 - NumPy
 - Matplotlib
-- TensorFlow (only for loading the MNIST dataset)
+- TensorFlow (only for dataset loading)

+---

 ## Installation